Spantree/okmercury/README.md

 If that DNS doesn't resolve, make sure you've edited your `/etc/hosts` file as mentioned above.

-At the time of writing, you can login with any username and password and the account will be created if it doesn't already exist.
-We also have some built-in accounts (with preset avatars): `cedric`, `gary`, `jane`, `rebecca`, `john`, `paul` and `kim`.
+The first time you login, you'll need to use the administrator credentials: `admin@okmercury.co`/`password`.

 #### Bootstrap or reset your questions and answers

-We have a few canned questions to get you started.
+We have a few canned questions and answers to get you started.
 To replace any existing questions, answers and matches with demo entries, point your browser to the hidden url `http://dev.mercury.com.local/reset`

 ![SystemUIServer-1](https://f.cloud.github.com/assets/530343/167964/4bdc4896-79eb-11e2-98bf-57e798485af2.png)

+You'll be prompted to log in again.
+At this time you can register a new account with some sample data to start finding matches.

 You can reset the environment at any time by visting this address again.